joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 - **models**: Contains the different deep leanning models implementations.
 - **notebooks**: Folder to store Jupyter notebooks that can be useful to explore different parts of this project.
 - **scripts**: The scripts folder contains all the logic needed to implement the whole lifecycle of this machine learning project.
 Contains `preprocessing_scripts`, `train_scripts`, `evaluate_scripts` and `test_scripts`.
 - **utils**: Helper classes and methods used in by other classes in the repository.
+It also incldues teh scripts to produce the architecture plots using PlotNeuralNet.
 **run_experiment.py**: Entry point for running experiments defined in `experiments/config.yaml` file.
 **run_optim.py**: Entry point for running grid search defined in `experiments/config-hyp.yaml` file.